Why It's Not Risky to Invest In Your Business

 Don’t confuse investing in your business with reinvesting or plowing all your profits back in.

-Investing in your business is a calculated move of using your opportunity fund to leverage an opportunity in your business because you evaluated that it was the investment that had the highest cash flow returns.
+Investing in your business is a calculated move.
+You use your opportunity fund to leverage an opportunity in your business because you evaluated it as the investment with the highest cash flow returns.

 The second is a cover-up for a lack of profitability.
 If you are using up all your revenue to grow your business, you’re not building a sustainable business.